 I began running in 2012.
 I’ve always been a solo runner, whether on the treadmill or in my rural neighbourhood.
 In the beginning, I was not active in the online running community so I worked on becoming a runner on my own without much concern or awareness of the bigger picture.
 As I became more active in the running community on social media, I was overwhelmed by the support.
 In many ways, it made me more confident, more open to new experiences, and it motivated me to continue this running life.

-In other ways, however, it made me consumed with comparing image2my running ability to others.
+In other ways, however, it made me consumed with comparing my running ability to others.
 I was constantly seeing posts of other people’s pace, distance, nutrition, etc. Many times I felt like I didn’t quite measure up.

 This is why I knew that my first full marathon (STWM 2014) would be a game changer.
 Running a full marathon was so far out of my comfort zone.
 To say I doubted my ability to finish would be an understatement, but I DID cross that finish line.
 For a long time I was embarrassed by my 5+ hour finish time, but with reflection and encouragement from others I soon realized that it was an amazing accomplishment.